 Flavor ~ The collective experience that describes both taste and smell

-Hormones ~ Chemical messengers that are secreted into the blood by one tissue and act on cells in another a part of the body
+Hormones ~ Chemical messengers that are secreted into the blood by one tissue and act on cells in another part of the body

 Kilocalories (Kcal) ~ Units used to measure energy.
 Food energy is measured in kilocalories (1,000 calories = one kilocalorie)